 This reduction in trade volumes stems from more restrictive government policies as well as an increase in trade barriers linked to higher information costs and uncertainty.

-The substantial hit to exports of developing countries also reflects three key factors: -33% Reduction in developing countries' non-fuel trade relative to baseline in 2030
+The substantial hit to exports of developing countries also reflects three key factors:

 - 1. For developing countries, the WTO currently provides access to new markets with larger and more developed economies, opening up significant opportunities for export growth and diversification.
 Many of these benefits would be lost following WTO dissolution. - 2.
 Least Developed Countries (LDCs) also currently benefit from preferential treatment (including duty-free and quote-free access to markets in some developed countries) and additional support from the WTO, such as technical advisory and capacity-building interventions. - 3.
 Exporters in developing countries often stand to benefit more from the public goods provided by the WTO (such as setting norms, harmonisation of trade procedures and statistics, and producing knowledge products) as they are typically relatively small and the lumpy of cost of acquiring information is comparatively large.